-The first season of this podcast, the Strangers and Pilgrims podcast, will represent my first realized-attempt at telling a story that comes from the history of the Mormon Church.
-That story being the story of the death of the Mormon church's founder and first prophet, Joseph Smith.
+The first season of this podcast, the Strangers and Pilgrims podcast, will represent my first realized-attempt at telling a story that comes from the history of that Church.
+That story being the story of the death of the church's founder and first prophet, Joseph Smith.

 In this talk, Spencer Kimball says:

 For years I have been waiting for someone to do justice in recording in song and story and painting and sculpture the story of the Restoration, the reestablishment of the kingdom of God on earth, the struggles and frustrations; the apostasies and inner revolutions and counter-revolutions of those first decades; of the exodus; of the counter-reactions; of the transitions; of the persecution days; of the miracle man, Joseph.